 Helpful Tips to Enjoy Your Stay in Castle Provincial Park

-- The Beaver Mines General Store has fuel, groceries and camping and fishing supplies, along with maps.
+- The Beaver Mines General Store offers retail services of fuel, groceries and camping and fishing supplies, along with maps.
 It’s also a great place to get tips from locals about the area.

 Getting to Castle Provincial Park